xrf/thesis/src/results.md

 Since every calculation in this work begins with the HF stage, we will not explicitly state *HF* unless there is no post-HF method used at all, in which case we write *HF only*.

 All calculations of ground state energy $E_N$ in this work are restricted to cases where the number of particles $N$ is a magic number, i.e. a **closed shell** system.
-This is a limitation of the many-body methods used in this work and while there are ways to overcome this limit they are beyond the scope of this work (see [@Sec:conclusions] for some ideas).
+This is a limitation of the many-body methods used in this work and while there are ways to overcome this limit they are beyond the scope of this work (see [@HeikoReview]).
 Addition/removal energies $\varepsilon^{(\pm)}$ are similarly restricted in that we only calculate the energy difference between $E_N$ of a closed shell system and $E_{N \pm 1}$ of the same system but with one particle added/removed:
 \begin{align*}
   \varepsilon^{(+)} &= E_{(N + 1)} - E_N \\
   \varepsilon^{(-)} &= E_N - E_{(N - 1)}